Angers: Location

 Angers is located at the geographical center of the Maine-et-Loire department, on the road (A11 autoroute, L'Océane) which connects Paris to the Atlantic Ocean.
 The city is situated just south of the confluence of the Loir, Mayenne and Sarthe, which form together the river Maine.
 The Maine crosses Angers and heads south towards the Loire.
 The confluence of the three rivers and the proximity of the Loire make up a natural crossroads which favoured the foundation of the antique Juliomagus.

 Angers is located 91 km from Nantes, 124 km from Rennes, 132 km from Poitiers and 297 km from Paris.
 It is also 118 km far from Pornic, the closest sea resort, situated on the Atlantic Ocean.

 Elevation varies 12 to 64 m above sea level.

 Angers is a hilly town, particularly marked by a rocky promontory dominating the lower valley of Anjou.
 This was the site of the ancient city and still houses the town's castle, cathedral, and medieval quarters.

 At the north and south, where the river Maine arrives in and leaves Angers, the landscape is formed by islands, ponds and floodplains which are a haven for birds and a typical flora of the Val de Loire.
-The étang Saint-Nicolas and Lac de Maine, both artificial, are among the biggest green areas of the city.
+The étang Saint-Nicolas and Lac de Maine (fr) both artificial, are among the biggest green areas of the city.